CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

       >**Note**: The Deployment ID is unique to each individual, making it a good practice to create different external locations.

-1. Now you need to enable Snowflake permission to access your Fabric workspace.
+1. Now you need to enable Snowflake permission to access **snowflakefabric** workspace.
 First run the following in Snowflake:

    ```
    DESC EXTERNAL VOLUME FabricExVoldemo<inject key="DeploymentID" enableCopy="false"/>;